-It was through this process that I felt so much more connected to my mom, my grandma, my great-grandma, to ancestors that I had never met.
+It was through this process I felt so much more connected to my mom, my grandma, my great-grandma, to ancestors I had never met.
 I thought of all that they may have gone through without the comforts we have now.
-All of the things I am going through now and how they possibly went through them alone, silently.
+All the things I am going through now and how they possibly went through them alone, silently.
 I felt them with me while I was writing this book, looking over my shoulder, telling me to keep going.

-I am not necessarily a fan of labels but let’s just say I have become a huge fan of our gender in the writing of this book and I am rooting for us a little more than I was before writing it.
+I am not necessarily a fan of labels, but let’s just say I have become a huge fan of our gender in the writing of this book and I am rooting for us a little more than I was before writing it.
 We really need to do a better job of rooting for each other, now more than ever.
 Why are we not pulling each other up the mountain?
-Because this is a mountain, let me tell you and this is no time to be competitive.
+Because this is a mountain, let me tell you, and this is no time to be competitive.

-I love a good quote, as those who know me well have come to realize.
+I love a good quote, as those who know me well realize.
 Within my home, I have words all over my walls.
 It’s the first thing you will notice when you enter the front door.
 Words are all over my walls.
 I love written words more than anything in this world.

 I ended up choosing Frida Kahlo.

 I don’t recall learning about Frida Kahlo as a child or even as a teenager.
 In fact, I didn’t thoroughly learn about her until I started homeschooling Ella.
 But it was while homeschooling that I became so intrigued by her after watching a video about her life.
-Then I found this quote that she had written:
+Then I found this quote she had written:

 Al final del dia podemos soportar mas de lo que creemos